wilson-dynatrace/otel-example/readme.md

 2. Setup the environment.
 Make sure the following environment variables are defined<br>
    DT_ENDPOINT<br>
    DT_API_TOKEN<br>
-3. In otelcol/src folder, modify the otel-collector-config.yml and remove the comments from line 17-23 and 33-44
+3. In otelcol/src folder, modify otel-collector-config.yml and remove the comments from line 17-23 and 33-44
 4. Launch the OpenTelemetry suite <code>docker compose up -d</code>
 5. Visit the web application to trigger a transaction